huikang/libnetwork-ovn-plugin/README.md

     go get github.com/huikang/libnetwork-ovn-plugin
     ./scripts/start-ovn.sh -t aio

 *Note*: the above command uses the script to start an all-in-one mode OVN.
+Refer to the [multihost]() for setting up docker cluster.

 To very the host has been connected to the OVN centralized controller, type